KontosPetros/Circuloos-integration/README.md

 #### 3.2.3 Reading historical data from the CIRCULOOS data platform
 Each component needs to read the historical (Mintaka) data from the platform.
 The id that you need to request is: ```urn:ngsi-ld:COMPONENT:writing-integration-test-1```.
 Save the response in a file called ```historical-data.json```

-Create a file named writing.json with the data to be sent to the data platform and place it on your corresponding folder under verification.
+Create a file named writing.json with the data to be sent to the data platform and place it on your corresponding folder under verification-phase-1 folder.
 Next generate a pull request from both reading.json, writing.json and historical-data.json files.

-## 4. Testing Strategy

-(To be completed)

-## 5. Performance and Security

-(To be completed)
+See also under the folder verification-phase-1/example for an example.

-## 6. Issue Tracking and Resolution
+## 4. Issue Tracking and Resolution

-### 6.1 Issue Management Process
+### 4.1 Issue Management Process

 All integration issues will be tracked using GitHub Issues in the project repository.
 The workflow follows these steps:

-#### 6.1.1 Issue Creation
+#### 4.1.1 Issue Creation
 1. **Identify the Issue**: During integration testing, when an issue is discovered, create a new GitHub Issue immediately
 2. **Use Labels**: Apply appropriate labels:
    - `integration` - For all integration-related issues